stevelorenz/build-vnf/README.md

 # Build VNF #

+## Motivation ##

 Test and evaluate different packet IO and processing tools for implementing Virtualized Network Function (VNFs) on virtual machines, Unikernels or containers.
 The main focus of performance here is the **low latency** (End-to-End service delay).
 Pros and cons of each tool should be studied and latter utilized for building VNF with different requirements.

-For example, firewalls or load balancers should be built using tools that provide high IO speeds but limited computing power.
-For compute-intensive network functions, such as data encryption, network coding and compressed sensing.
+For example, firewalls or load balancers can be built using tools that provide high IO speeds but limited computing power.
+For compute-intensive network functions, such as data encryption, network coding or compressed sensing.
 The processing ability and delay performance of the tool should also be considered.

-Such VNFs should be latter integrated into the [SFC-Ostack](https://github.com/stevelorenz/sfc-ostack) framework.
+Such VNFs can be latter e.g. integrated into NFV platforms or frameworks.

+## Catalog ##

+Since this repo is research oriented, many PoCs or prototypes are also included.
+These sub-items are classified according to the technology used.
+For instance, the [io\_visor](./io\_visor) directory contains prototypes and helper scripts to develop VNFs with tools provided by IO Visor project.
+These codes are not guaranteed to be stable and also upgraded with latest features.
+Relative mature and stable VNFs are put into the [vnf\_release](./vnf\_release/) directory with source code and also usage guide.
+These sub-items will be maintained and improved with latest features.

 ## Packet IO Frameworks ##